 Byte has become one of the leading names in invisible teeth aligners and can save you thousands of dollars compared to using Invisalign or visiting an orthodontist.

 How much does Byte really cost?
-Byte starts with the purchase of an impression kit for about $20 with this coupon.
+Byte starts with the purchase of an impression kit for $14.95 with this coupon.
 You’ll then have the choice between their all-day or all-night aligner system which you can pay upfront in full or in 29 monthly installments with their bytepay™ payment plan.